 Our industry is highly competitive and subject to rapid and significant technological change.
 Our potential competitors include large pharmaceutical and biotechnology companies, specialty pharmaceutical and generic drug companies, academic institutions, government agencies and research institutions.
 We believe that key competitive factors that will affect the development and commercial success of our product candidates are efficacy, safety, tolerability, reliability, price and reimbursement level.
 Many of our potential competitors, including many of the organizations named below, have substantially greater financial, technical, and human resources than we do and significantly greater experience in the discovery and development of product candidates, obtaining the FDA's and other regulatory approvals of products and the commercialization of those products.
 Accordingly, our competitors may be more successful than we may be in obtaining FDA approval for drugs and achieving widespread market acceptance.
-Our competitors' drugs may be more effectively marketed and sold, than any drug we may commercialize and may render our product candidates obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our product candidates.
+Our competitive before we can recover the expenses of developing and commercializing any of our product candidates.
 We anticipate that we will face intense and increasing competition as new drugs enter the market and advanced technologies become available.
 Further, the development of new treatment methods for the conditions we are targeting could render our drugs non-competitive or obsolete.
 Summarized below is the competitive landscape for the indications in which Tonix has product candidates in or nearing the clinical stages of development.